 An effective call center has specific measurable performance criteria.
 These can be certain established processes, workflows, procedures, and guidelines for agents to follow.
 It is essential to conduct a periodic call center audit.
 It ensures a call center consistently remains fully optimized for maximum efficiency and effectiveness.

-The goal of an audit is to get a full view of what is happening in the call center, to understand how processes, technologies and information are connected, to identify gaps in call center performance and – using the data gathered – take actions in order to correct these gaps.
-Below is a basic call center audit checklist you can use in your own audit process.
+The goal of an audit is to get a full view of what is happening in the call center.
+This is for your company to understand the processes, technologies, and more.
+Therefore, your company can easily identify gaps in call center performance.
+Use the gathered data and take an action in order to correct these gaps.
+Below is a basic call center audit checklist you can use in your own audit customer service process.

 When evaluating the overall call center performance, you might take into account the following call center metrics:

 - Average calls per agent: if there are more calls than agents can handle, it may signal that more staff should be hired.

 - Cost per call: displays the total cost involved in handling calls during a specific period of time.
 It also provides an insight into the ROI of the involved expenses.